Abhishekbhagwat/pythonParade/README.md

 # pythonParade
-The main aim of this repository is to store the content material to be covered in the advanced Python3 workshop conducted by IEEE NTU student branch
+## Advanced Python3 workshop conducted by IEEE NTU student branch

 The **contents** which will be covered in this Advanced Python workshop are :